Wit and wisdom, from all ages

 Up next and past shows

-Don’t miss New York’s best storytelling night, presenting true stories told by women and non-binary performers across the generations, all celebrating the resilience, mess, and undeniable magic of being human.
+Don't miss New York's best storytelling night, presenting true stories told by women and non-binary performers across the generations, all celebrating the electricity, magic, and transformative power of those moments when we catch fire.

 Featuring…